bmsull560/ValueCanvas/pull_requests/54_status.md

-Merged by automation on completion request.
+Closed by automation on completion request after PR was not mergeable.
-State: merged
+State: closed